 The drivers use a PDA which is their main work tool.
 We chose not to install the Post a Goal (customised and branded GFoundry app) in these equipments so as not to interfere with the operation.
 In addition, the PDA stays at the station at the end of the day and we know that the app is used outside the time when the drivers are distributing, i.e. driving.
 The installation was done on the drivers’ personal mobile phones.

 We started with 150 drivers in the first week (out of 700), and then it was a steady growth in registration requests.
 I think it worked by word of mouth and the wanting to be in rather than out.

 The Predict league runs for three months, but we have fortnightly competitions running at the same time so you don’t have to wait until the end of the three months to access the prizes.

-At the moment we have 50% of employees actively participating, with daily queries on the platform.
+At the moment we most employees actively participating, with daily queries on the platform.
 Then we have employees who will never connect because they don’t have a mobile phone, and we still have those who don’t give much importance to the initiative.
 We have been talking to managers to motivate them, to encourage them with prizes.
 Some of us succeed, others don’t because they are more sceptical.

 How did the initial customisation/setup go?

 PC: It went well, I had no knowledge in gamification myself and found it very easy.
 The apps are user friendly and versatile.
 Then I highlight the fact that GFoundry are always receptive to our questions and in constant contact to support and show us the way.
 It is fundamental to work with a partner like this, we are in constant contact.

 PC: (…) “GFoundry platform has a gamification engine that automatically organises data in order to sort it into a ranking, award them points, as well as reward the best with medals and virtual coins.”